Dummi26/mers/README.md

 - Functions (`arg -> <do something>`)
 - Function calls `arg.function`

-Everything else is implemented as a function:
+Everything else is implemented as a function.

 ### Types and Safety